csenio/cool-code-discoveries/Readme.md

  - you can destructure nested objects: `const { object: {nestedProp, nestedObj: {deeperNestedProp}}} = parentObj`

  - `a === 5 ? true : false` is the same as just writing `a=== 5`.
 This can be combined with the tips before to shorten some code `+(a===5) //1 : 0` (in production the ternary operator is prob. a better idea tho)

+ - there is a `<picture>` tag that lets you create responsive images.